-The assessment for this module is composed of two parts to address the learning outcomes.
-Both parts must be passed with at least 50% to pass the overall module.
+There is a single written assessment for this module, which must be passed with at least 50% to pass the module.

 The module will help you develop an understanding of current public health priorities and areas of work which will be directly applicable to the working environment, either within policy, practice or research settings.
 The majority of our students are already working in health or social care prior to commencement and remain employed throughout the duration of their studies.
 Our students develop a wide range of transferable skills during their study that makes them attractive to other employers e.g: